kskels/spring-app/README.md

 # Spring Boot Sample Application

-The app is created to demostrate Jenkins CI/CD flows on Red Hat OpenShift Container Platform.
+The app is created to demostrate Jenkins CI/CD flow on Red Hat OpenShift Container Platform.
 For more info see https://www.openshift.com/blog/jenkins-pipelines .